Altinn/designsystem-styleguide/components/06-navigasjon/03-brøsmulesti.md

 - title: Standard
   description:
   styleModifier:
-  includeClassification: organisms
+  includeClassification: molecules
-  includeCategory: 01-globale
+  includeCategory: 02-navigasjon
-  includeName: 01-footer
+  includeName: 14-smulesti

   usage:
   - title: When to use